crumplecup/bears/README.md

 ```

 You can also specify the directory to store downloaded data in the `BEA_DATA` variable.

+For a description of how to use the current testing process, see the documentation for the [`check`](https://docs.rs/bears/latest/bears/check/index.html) module.

 _The current status of the library is immature, or not yet ready for use.
 Feel free to experiment and offer feedback, we would appreciate hearing from you._